 It is my policy to offer the introductory session free of charge.

 Fees for the following sessions will be agreed at the introductory session.
-They are to be paid in cash at the end of each session and will be invoiced once a month for the total amount paid.
+They are to be paid in cash or by debit/credit card, before each online meeting or at the session in presence, and will be duly invoiced.

 This standard policy is, however, negotiable and we may possibly establish different modalities that better suit your needs.

-Fees are reviewed yearly and any changes take effect on 1st May.
-I reserve the right to apply changes both to new contracts and those in place, giving a minimum of 2 months’ notice.
+Fees are reviewed yearly and any changes take effect on the 1st of January.
+I reserve the right to apply changes both to new contracts and those in place, giving a minimum of 1 month notice.

 Your commitment to the counselling agreement is an essential component of the counselling process, and in order for you to get the most out of the sessions it is important that you attend regularly and on time.

 However, if you need to cancel or change the time of a session and you contact me to do so with a minimum of 24 hours’ notice, there will be no charge and we will discuss rescheduling.
 If I am unable to take your call, it is fine to text or leave a message on the voicemail as this is checked regularly.